ux3d/3DGlobalUnitySDK/README.md

 100% corresponds to the native resolution of the display. i.e. each camera renders at the native resolution of the display.

 This value can be used to increase performance by reducing the resolution of the individual camera render textures.
 You can go as low as 20% - 40% without losing too much quality.
 It does not affect the resolution of the final image displayed on the 3D Global autostereo display.

+## Modes explained

+### Diorama mode

+This mode uses a head tracking camera integrated into a 3d Global display to adjust the view based on the viewer's head position.
+It only works properly if the display has a head tracking camera.

+#### Diorama Calibration files

+It requires the displays calibration files to be copied to "C:\Users\Public\Documents\3D Global\calibrations" (Windows).
+Each individual physical display has its own calibration files.
+These can be found on the display.
+The calibration for one display is contained in a folder named after the used head tracking camera (e.g "HimaxD2XX#DK0HLRO3").
+Inside this folder are two files (one ini file and one image file).
+Copy this entire folder to the calibration folder mentioned earlier.

+### Multiview mode

+In this mode the plugin renders multiple views without any head tracking and spreads them equally accross the displays available views.
+This mode works on all 3D Global displays.
+This mode only requires general calibration information contained in the calibration.ini file.
+Therefore you can reuse the same calibration file on multiple displays of the same type.

 # Functionality